Segfault-Inc/Multicorn/pages/foreign-data-wrappers.rst

 Purpose
 -------

-This fdw can be used tgo access items from an rss feed.
+This fdw can be used to access items from an rss feed.
 The column names are mapped to the elements inside an item.
 An rss item has the following strcture: